shankarganeshrajarethinam/pythonexcerise/README.md

 # pythonexcerise
-python code base for  learning purpose
+python code base for  learning purpose.

+Example code base for learning and  excerise purpose.
+Need to go awast.